hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_illustration_of_a_virtual__24fc60cc-91fa-4424-8421-d32c4e0b6758-0_1.content.md

 We offer a range of services designed to help educators integrate virtual reality into their teaching.
 These include:

 -   **Consulting:** We work with schools and educational institutions to develop customized VR solutions that meet their specific needs.
-- **Training:** Our team provides comprehensive training on the latest VR technology, as well as best practices for using it in the classroom.
+-   **Training:** Our team provides Com<wbr>pre<wbr>hen<wbr>sive training on the latest VR technology, as well as best practices for using it in the classroom.
 -   **Content Creation:** We can create custom VR content tailored to your curriculum, ensuring that your students get the most out of their immersive learning experience.

 ## User Stories